trung-vt/coursera-deep-learning-specialization/C5 - Sequence Models/Week 3/Week 3 Quiz - Sequence models & Attention mechanisms.md

 	- No, because P(y∗∣x)≤P(y^∣x) indicates the error should be attributed to the RNN rather than to the search algorithm.

-5. Continuing the example from Q4, suppose you work on your algorithm for a few more weeks, and now find that for the vast majority of examples on which your algorithm makes a mistake, P(y∗∣x)>P(y^∣x).
+5. Continuing the example from Q4, suppose you work on your algorithm for a few more weeks, and now find that for the vast majority of examples on which your algorithm makes a mistake, $P(y^∗ | x) > P(\hat{y} | x)$.
 This suggest you should focus your attention on improving the search algorithm.

-	- True
+- [x] True
+- [ ] False

 6. Consider the attention model for machine translation.